SF-WDI-LABS/interviews/README.md

 Smarter approach: `"A star is a luminous sphere of plasma"`.

+Given solution run time: O(1), since it only looks up to 41 characters into the string.

-**Extension**: Modify your function so that we can use shorthand to save characters, by replacing "and" with "&".
+**Bonus**: Modify your function so that we can use shorthand to save characters, by replacing the word "and" with "&".

+Given bonus solution run time: O(n), where n is the length of the input string.

 ## Step Hop